-Need assistance finding health insurance or other program info?
+Need assistance finding health insurance?
 Let us help!

 Good Neighbor has Certified Application Counselors (CACs) who are trained and educated in the different options for healthcare insurance and other types of Nebraska state assistance.
 CACs provide year-round assistance with your Health Insurance Marketplace applications and/or state assistance programs like Medicaid, SNAP (food stamps) and ADC ( Aid to Dependent Children).
 Our services are free to the community.
 You do not have to be a patient of the Good Neighbor Community Health Center clinic to be seen.

 - Every Monday and Tuesday 9:00 a.m. - 2:00 p.m

 We personally work with you to inform you about the best options for your budget, your health, and your future.

 If your monthly income is less than the amount indicated in the chart, you or your children may be eligible for assistance.
 You may qualify for more than one program.
 See the chart below to find your household size and program.

 Program Standards, Federal Poverty Levels (FPL), and Maximum Income (Unless otherwise noted figures are effective 1/1/2022)

 You have a number of choices for assistance in Nebraska.
 Depending on your income and family size, you may qualify for: